jojo61/vdr-plugin-softhdcuvid/README.md

 	You can edit Makefile to enable/disable  Alsa / OSS support.
 The default is to autodetect as much as possible.

-	You have to start vdr with -P 'softhdcuvid -d :0.0  ..<more option>..  -v cuvid'
+	You have to start vdr with -P 'softhdcuvid -d :0.0  ..<more option>.. '

 Setup:	environment